Haare - Struktur und Pflege für gesundes, geschmeidiges und glänzendes Haar

 • Focus on proteins in hair masks and styling products

-• Focus on moisturizers in conditioner, conditioner, leave-in
+• Focus on moisturizers in rinse, conditioner, leave-in

 Hair routine #2

-• Focus on proteins in hair mask & leave-in product
+• Focus on proteins in hair masks and leave-in products

-• Focus on moisturizers in rinse-out conditioner and styling products
+• Focus on moisturizers in rinse-out conditioners and styling products

-The importance of hair masks, leave-ins and the squish-to-condish method
+The importance of hair masks, leave-in and the squish-to-condish method

 Why hair masks are important

-Throughout the year and in summer when temperatures are high, hair loses moisture and nutrients.
-A hair mask can therefore be one of your closest allies to replenish the hair strand.
+Throughout the year, and especially in summer when temperatures are high, hair loses moisture and nutrients.
+A hair mask can therefore be one of your best allies for replenishing your strands.

-For a hair mask to be truly effective for your hair, it must be left on for a minimum of 30 minutes and a maximum of 2 hours.
-If heat is applied (e.g. with a thermal cap), the penetration of the nutrients into the hair is favored and the application time can be shortened (but never less than 30 minutes).
+For a hair mask to be truly effective, it needs to be left on for at least 30 minutes and no more than two hours.
+Applying heat (e.g., with a thermal cap) promotes the penetration of nutrients into the hair, and the exposure time can be shortened (but never less than 30 minutes).

-What is a leave-in product and what is it important for
+What is a leave-in product and why is it important

-A leave-in product is a final product that does not need to be rinsed out and therefore remains in the hair.
-When a leave-in product is used, the hair retains moisture for longer.
+A leave-in product is a final product for your hair care routine that doesn't need to be rinsed out and therefore stays in the hair.
+When used with a leave-in product, the hair retains moisture longer.

-The appropriate leave-in product should be selected according to the thickness and porosity of the hair.
-A leave-in with a formulation rich in plant extracts, moisturizing active ingredients and a small amount of emollient emollients (oils and butters) is perfect for fine hair.
-Thick hair accepts emollients better (but be careful... they can build up in the hair).
+The right leave-in product should be chosen based on the thickness and porosity of your hair.
+A leave-in formula rich in plant extracts, moisturizing agents, and a small amount of softening emollients (oils and butters) is perfect for fine hair.
+Thick hair absorbs softening emollients better (but be careful... these can build up in the hair).

-This technique helps to retain maximum moisture.
-The hair becomes more flexible, moisturized and hydrated.
-It reduces the friction of the individual hair strands and therefore also the frizz.
+This technique helps retain maximum moisture.
+The hair becomes more flexible, supplied with moisture and moisture-retaining oil.
+It reduces friction between individual strands and thus frizz.

-"Squish to condish" is done with conditioner.
-The method ensures that all the ingredients in the formulation reach all areas of the hair strands.
+"Squish to condition" is done with conditioner.
+This method ensures that all the ingredients in the formula reach all areas of the hair strands.

 http://science-yhairblog.blogspot.com/2018/08/conditioning-technique-squish-to.html